christophersbarrett/mulberry-wiki/Javascript-API.md

 ### mulberry.app.PageFactory.createPage(pageData)

 Directs the application to construct a page based on the provided `pageData` object.
-The object should include a `pageController` property to indicate which pre-defined template to use; if one is not provided, the Default template will be used.
+The object should include a `pageDef` property to indicate which pre-defined template to use; if one is not provided, the Default template will be used.
 The entire `pageData` object will be available to all components on the page via their `baseObj` property.
 For usage examples, see